typedb/typedb-benchmark/read-write/README.md

 The benchmark will repeat the set of actions for a number of iterations defined by the `run.Iterations` parameter.
 Actions are run serially, reflecting the order in which they appear under `agents`.

 For each action, the framework will create `run.nPartition` instances of the corresponding agent.
-Each agent is to execute the task `agent.<action>.runsPerIteration` times.
+Each agent is to execute the task `agent.<action>.actionsPerIteration` times.
 The framework adds all the instances to a thread pool, the size of which is determined by the `run.parallelism` parameter.
-Once all agents have performed the action `runsPerIteration` times, the framework reports the time taken.
+Once all agents have performed the action `actionsPerIteration` times, the framework reports the time taken.

 #### Parameters:

 * **agents** : Contains a list of tasks to be run
   - name: The name of the agent, which is mapped to a Kotlin class in the implementation
   - action: The name of the task, which is mapped to a function within the agent class.
-  - runsPerIteration: The number of times per iteration (and per partition) this task will be performed.
+  - actionsPerIteration: The number of times per iteration (and per partition) this task will be performed.
   - trace: Enable factory tracing (internal)

 * **run**: Parameters for the benchmark framework